CodeWithMMAK

 Test Automation using Puppeteer, NodeJS and Javascript

-From a long time, I wanted to look into Puppeteer tool which is developed by the Chrome DevTools team.
-Unlike Selenium, Puppeteer can do browser actions.
+For a long time, I wanted to look into the Puppeteer tool which is developed by the Chrome DevTools team.
+Unlike Selenium, Puppeteer can perform browser actions directly.

 Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.